StarBugs-ASE/Availabook/README.md

 3. Created User add available time module.
 4. Wrote blackBox test cases for completed development.
  * Check the user input of the sign up, log in and add available time function.
 If the input is not correct, it will display an error message on the page.
+5. Created buildscript for the project.

 ## Current Development
-1. Creating buildscript for the project.

 1. Creating user session for the log in and log out function.
 2. Creating friend group module.
 3. Modifying the display of available time list on the home page.

 ## Questions to find out
-1. How to create buildscript in maven.
-2. How to realize multi-user log in function.
+1. How to realize multi-user log in function.
-3. How to use Ajax for request and display data.
+2. How to use Ajax for request and display data.

 ### Team StarBugs
 Xun Xue(xx2241)